mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 Thi slowed hae crying and looked squarely into my eyes.
 Hae face was full of fear.

 "Melna entrusted her spirit to you.
-Now I entrust you with my life.
-Wholly and firmly.
-If you've lost all faith in yourself, then have faith in that."
+And now I do the same.
+Wholly.
+Firmly.
+If you've lost faith in yourself, then borrow our faith in you."

-Thi formed a broken smile just for a moment, and took a deep breath.
+A broken smile showed just for a moment, calming the storm of shivers that crackled through hae body,

+"Help us, Annu."

+Thi stared at me with those same gentle eyes, hae soul, crushed, but hae spirit boundless.
+And it was in that moment that I felt the sacred permeate that binds us all unlock, and a flood of a thousand souls flowed out from the sea and into the spaces between us.
+I felt a presence in Annu that could only be understood as a reflection of myself.

+"Gather up the bluekelp," thi said.
+"One handful for each."

+I spared not a minute to repeat hae words, and neither did the people around us.
+Everyone able-bodied enough to swim jumped into the water to fetch kelp and the others stayed behind to find rocks to tear it with.

 "I knew there was something special about you," thi said.